 To address the coupling issues, the concept of virtual inductance has been proposed and widely appreciated due to its effectiveness [6], [8], [9].
-The emulation of inductive dynamics helps to save bulky and costly inductors with enhancement of power sharing accuracy and stability.
-These methods, in general, introduce additional terms that reacts to the output currents into the reference voltages.
+The emulation of inductive dynamics helps to save bucky and costly inductors with enhancement of both reactive power sharing and stability.
+These types of method, in general, introduce additional terms that reacts to the output currents into the reference voltages.
 Thus, the inverters act like an effectively controlled voltage source connected to their terminals through the virtual inductances.
-Also, the idea of synchronverters is earning a lot of attention as they are considered as grid friendly by mimicking the dynamics of synchronous machines [10].
-Similar to the virtual inductance methods, slower rotor and stator dynamics are emulated by using high bandwidth two-loop controllers that regulate the current and voltage of output LC filters.
+Also, the idea of synchronverters is earning a lot of attentions as they are considered as grid friendly by mimicking the dynamics of synchronous machines [10].
+Similar to the virtual inductance methods, slower rotor and stator dynamics are emulated by using high bandwidth two-loop controllers that regulate the currents and voltages of output LC filters.
 All of these creative methods have been investigated and shown to be very effective.
-However, more intuitions and insights need to be carried out from a stability perspective.
+However, more intuitions and insights are to be carried out from a stability perspective.

 This paper focuses on development of virtual components for enhancing the stability margin of inverter-based microgrids.
 Detailed explanations and clear intuitions are provided from a different viewpoint than the commonly used eigenvalue analysis.
-Although conducting eigenvalue extraction from a detailed model, in general, is not a computational burden for a small-scaled microgrid system, its numerical outcomes provide very limited information for understanding the system dynamics.
-Moreover, there exists distinction of participation of states into system modes, which have been reported in [11].
-This leads to a more straight-forward representation of equations using a reduced-order model of high accuracy.
+Although conducting eigenvalue extraction from a detailed model, in general, is not a computation burden for a small-scaled microgrid system, its numerical outcomes provide very limited information for understanding the system.
+Moreover, there exists distinct time-scale separation of system modes, which have been reported in [11].
+This leads to a more straight-forward representation of equations using a reducedorder model of high accuracy.
 Without loss of generality to a network setting, the problem is formulated using a simple two-bus system.
 Therefore, Lyapunov function candidates can be constructed to identify the important parameters that affect system stability.
 Based on the derived criteria, a new control design using the virtual component method is proposed to further improve the stability margin.
 Numerical simulation for a more complicated system is then carried out to verify the proposed method.